 (vii) Upon its receipt of an Assignment executed by an Assignor and an Assignee representing that it is an Eligible Assignee, the Administrative Agent shall, if such Assignment has been completed, give prompt oral or written notice to the Trustee and, if the Administrative Agent consents thereto, (i) accept such Assignment and (ii) record the information contained therein in the Record.
 Upon request of the Trustee, the Administrative Agent shall provide the Trustee with a current list of all Purchasers.

 (c) Participations.
-Each Purchaser may sell participations in all or a portion of the Certificates then held by it and its rights and obligations under this Participation Agreement (including all or a portion of its Certificate Commitment and the Certificates held by it) and the other Transaction Documents; provided that (i) such Purchaser's obligations under the Transaction Documents shall remain unchanged; (ii) such Purchaser shall remain the holder of its Certificates for all purposes under the Transaction Documents and the Administrative Agent, the Trustee and the other Purchasers shall continue to deal solely and directly with such Purchaser in connection with such Purchaser's rights and obligations under this Participation Agreement; (iii) such Purchaser gives prompt written notice of such sale to the Trustee the Administrative Agent ; (iv) no such participant shall be entitled to receive any greater payment than such Purchaser would have been entitled to receive with respect to the rights participated (including payments for Additional Costs) except as a result of circumstances arising after the date of such participation to the extent that such circumstances affect other Purchasers and participants generally; no Purchaser shall assign or grant a participation that conveys to the participant the right to vote or consent under any Transaction Document, other than the right to vote upon or consent to (A) any increase in the amount of such Purchaser's Certificate Commitment; (B) any reduction of the Base Amount of, or the Yield Amount to be paid on, such Purchaser's Investments or Certificates; or (C) any postponement of the due date in respect of any amounts owed to such Purchaser under any Transaction Document.
+Each Purchaser may sell participations in all or a portion of the Certificates then held by it and its rights and obligations under this Participation Agreement (including all or a portion of its Certificate Commitment and the Certificates held by it) and the other Transaction Documents; provided that (i) such Purchaser's obligations under the Transaction Documents shall remain unchanged; (ii) such Purchaser shall remain the holder of its Certificates for all purposes under the Transaction Documents and the Administrative Agent, the Trustee and the other Purchasers shall continue to deal solely and directly with such Purchaser in connection with such Purchaser's rights and obligations under this Participation Agreement; (iii) such Purchaser gives prompt written notice of such sale to the Trustee and, the Administrative Agent and the Servicer; (iv) no such participant shall be entitled to receive any greater payment than such Purchaser would have been entitled to receive with respect to the rights participated (including payments for Additional Costs) except as a result of circumstances arising after the date of such participation to the extent that such circumstances affect other Purchasers and participants generally; and (v) (v) the consent of the Servicer shall be required prior to such participation becoming effective with respect to a Purchaser which is not an existing Purchaser or an Affiliate thereof; provided, however, that if a Suspension Event has occurred and is continuing, the consent of the Servicer shall not be required, and (vi) no Purchaser shall assign or grant a participation that conveys to the participant the right to vote or consent under any Transaction Document, other than the right to vote upon or consent to (A) any increase in the amount of such Purchaser's Certificate Commitment; (B) any reduction of the Base Amount of, or the Yield Amount to be paid on, such Purchaser's Investments or Certificates; or (C) any postponement of the due date in respect of any amounts owed to such Purchaser under any Transaction Document.

 (d) Confidential Information.
 Any Purchaser may, in connection with any assignment or participation pursuant to this Section 6.01, disclose to the proposed assignee or participant any Confidential Information furnished to such Purchaser; provided that prior to any such disclosure, the proposed assignee or participant agrees in writing to be a "Bound Party" obligated to comply with the confidentiality and non-disclosure provisions set forth in Section 9.03 of this Participation Agreement.